 Oreo cookie crust.
-I used chocolate filled Oreos but if you can’t get them in your area, regular Oreos are perfectly fine.
-Any other chocolate cookie with chocolate filling will also work.
+I used chocolate-filled Oreos but if you can’t get them in your area, regular Oreos are perfectly fine.
+Any other chocolate cookie with a chocolate filling will also work.

 Pulse the Oreos in a food processor, filling and all, until the cookies turn to crumbs.
-Mix the crumbs with melted butter and press them into the bottom of a springform pan.
+Mix the crumbs with melted butter and press them into the bottom of a 9-inch springform pan or cheesecake pan.
 Bake the crust for 10 minutes so it sets.

 It starts with full-fat block cream cheese, sugar, eggs, and heavy cream.
 I typically add vanilla also.
 Today, I’m also including melted chocolate and cocoa powder.
 So much CHOCOLATE.